 There isn't any parking immediately next to the Reflecting Pool, but depending on time of day and how busy it is, it might be possible to find parking along Constitution Avenue.
 But make careful note of the signs to make sure you don't get towed.
 There's often parking on the southern side of the Reflecting Pool on the waterfront of West Potomac Park all the way out along Hains Point.

 If you want to take best advantage of the reflections at night, a tripod or some other kind of solid support is a must.
-You can’t use a tripod on the main steps of the Lincoln Memorial, but there are plenty of places below that and at the other end where you can use one.
+You can't use a tripod on the main steps of the Lincoln Memorial, but there are plenty of places below that and at the other end where you can use one.
 Occasionally you might come across NPS rangers telling you that you can't use tripods, but I've confirmed directly with NPS headquarters that they are in fact allowed if you're shooting for personal use (with the common-sense caveat that you're not creating a tripping hazard).
 There's plenty of room at either end to set up a tripod at water level out of the path of pedestrian traffic.

 Commercial shoots and filming may require a permit.

 More Photos of the Lincoln Memorial Reflecting Pool